diyElectronicsLab/ThePlantPlant/ESP32/Readme.md

 - *the curvy line next to a pin on the drawing marks a PWM pin.
 These pins can be used to immitate an analog output signal using PWM - pulse width modulation.*
 - *GPIO 6,7,8,9,10,11 can not be used by us*
 - *the "ADC" pins can be used as analog input pins.
 ADC2 pins can not be used when Wifi is turned on (GPIO 25,26,27,14,12,13,15,2,0,4).*

+# Getting Started

+The first thing we want to do is a basic test that shows us if our computer can connect to the microcontroller and if everything is working correctly.
+It is called a "Hello World" program - we will upload code to the ESP32 that lets it blink.

+## Hello World: Blink